OSAS/community-website/source/blog/2014-10-27-ovirt-dockerized.html.md

 I then tried to separate oVirt to its different components and follow the Docker principle that each service should run within its own container.
 Taking out the [database to run in its own container](https://registry.hub.docker.com/u/mgoldboi/ovirt-sa-configured-3.5.0/) was the first step.

-To continue separating the different components of oVirt, data warehouse (DWH) and oVirt reports were aimed to be packaged in a separate container each; however, a bi-directional link between the containers is [yet to be implemented within Docker](https://github.com/docker/docker/pull/8138).
-Once this feature is supported, doing this separation will be trivial.
+To continue and separating the different components of oVirt, the data warehouse (DWH) and oVirt reports were aimed to be packaged in a separate container each.
+To be independent of IP addresses, I have used the Docker capability to link containers together under the same namespace.
+However, the bidirectional link between containers feature has yet to be implemented in Docker.
+Once this feature is supported, it will be trivial to perform this separation and have all links working in the product (e.g., getting to the Reports container from the landing page on the Engine).

 # The Fun Part